murraygm/qse-mgoimagegrid/README.md

 **Download a zip of just the v3.2 extension, ready to add to server [zip of MGOImageGridv3 folder] (https://github.com/murraygm/qse-mgoimagegrid/raw/master/MGOImageGridv3.zip)**

 **Recent tweaks (June 2017):**
 * Added printing capability to main Image Grid Extension (not to the Emo version) - Possible issue printing from desktop client (background image printing needs to be on).
 Option available when printing through the browser but not in all Win dialogs.
+FOR BEST RESULTS PRINT TO PDF FIRST

 **DOWNLOAD FULL PROJECT VIA GITHUB https://github.com/murraygm/qse-mgoimagegrid/archive/master.zip**